jakub-beep/jakub-beep/README.md

 ### Hi there 👋

-🇶🇦: My name is Jakub and I am from Poland.
+My name is Jakub and I am from Poland.

 Currently I devote my time between:
-💼 working as CAD Designer;
+- :briefcase: working as CAD Designer;
-💻 studying application of Internet of Things at Adam Mickiewicz University in Poznań.
+- :book: studying application of Internet of Things at Adam Mickiewicz University in Poznań;

-:red_car:  Currently I am part of students organization that works on building solar cars.
-These cars are using electric engines and PV panels to use some natural power resources.
-- 🌱 I’m currently spending my time on learning Electronics and perfecting my skills in programming microcontrollers.
-- 🤔 I’m looking for help in both electronics so I can learn faster and exploring new ideas
-- 😄 I’m interested in broadly understood technology, science and mathematics.
-In private I also do many various things such as numerous types of activities and reading books.
-I am also fond of cooking some delicious food.
+- :red_car: students organization PUT SOLAR DYNAMICS
+- :computer: learning how to write a beatiful code to become junior developer

 # Experience